 Contextual Advertising in 3 Simple Steps:

-2. This information is then translated into actionable insights to target consumers.
+- This information is then translated into actionable insights to target consumers.

-3. The contextual intelligence platform then places contextually relevant ad units within the web page that align with the user's behavior and the content they are consuming.
+- The contextual intelligence platform then places contextually relevant ad units within the web page that align with the user's behavior and the content they are consuming.

-Breaking Down Contextual Advertising Components
+A Quick Break Down of Contextual Advertising Components

 When humans teach machines to think and act like them, that is termed Artificial Intelligence (AI).
 An entity created by humans that is capable of making rational and humane decisions and performing tasks without being explicitly instructed to do so is one that executes and has Artificial Intelligence.
-There are multiple examples of AI everywhere we turn, from self-driving cars to spam filters, navigation apps to facial recognition software to online banking apps and more.

 Machine Learning algorithms look for patterns within massive amounts of data, including numbers, words, images, clicks etc. This data can either be digitally stored or can be passed into a machine-learning algorithm.